ErlingSigurdson/Drv7SegQ595/README.md

 * `SPI.h` library implementation for the Arduino core you're using.
 It is commonly available for all Arduino cores, although it's not strictly guaranteed.
-In an unlikely case where it is not implemented for your core, you can still use **Drv7Seg2x595** in a bit-banging mode, but in order to avoid compilation errors you'll have to manually uncomment the `#define DRV7SEG2X595_SPI_PROVIDED_ASSUMED` preprocessor directive in `Drv7Seg2x595.h`.
+In an unlikely case where it is not implemented for your core, you can still use **Drv7Seg2x595** in a bit-banging mode, but in order to avoid compilation errors you'll have to manually comment out the `#define DRV7SEG2X595_SPI_PROVIDED_ASSUMED` preprocessor directive in `Drv7Seg2x595.h`.

-* **SegMap595** C++ library (see links below) is used in the example sketch in order to simplify byte mapping, but aside from that it's not a prerequisite for using `Drv7Seg2x595.h`.
+* **SegMap595** library (see links below, also available from Arduino Library Manager) is used in the example sketch in order to simplify byte mapping, but aside from that it's not a prerequisite for using `Drv7Seg2x595.h`.

 ## Compatibility

 The library works with any Arduino-compatible MC capable of bit-banging or SPI data transfer.

-Availability of the configuration variant that takes custom-assigned SPI pins on the capabilites of a given MC and a corresponding `SPI.h` implementation.
-As of the last update to list library, that variant is only provided for ESP32 and STM32 MC families.
+Availability of the configuration variant that takes custom-assigned SPI pins on the capabilities of a given MC and a corresponding `SPI.h` implementation.
+As of the last update to this library, that variant is only provided for ESP32 and STM32 MC families.

 ### PCB design and rich circuit diagram

 You may opt to use [KiCAD](https://www.kicad.org/) [files](extras/kicad/) provided with this library to build a DIY hardware driver compliant with the library's premises and reference wiring.
-All hardware-related assets are licensed under **CERN-OHL-P v2** permissive open license.

 ![pcb_view_w_footprints_preview.png](extras/images/pcb_view_w_footprints_preview.png)